How To Start Selling Art On Pinterest

 Pinning images of your art will help you to build an online presence.

 People that follow the person will see that they saved a “pin” to one of their boards.
-If someone notices your art being “pinned” to someone’s board they are following and likes it, they will do the same.
+If someone notices your art being “pinned” to someone’s board they are following and likes the pin, they will repin the pin to their board.

 Here are some statistics that will help you understand how beneficial Pinterest can be for your art business.